 When to take: daily before hay fever season starts.

-Red peppers and chilli peppers contain an active component called capsaicin.
-When eaten, this component opens nasal passages and helps reduce congestion brought on by hay fever, alleviating symptoms significantly – making them a great natural hay fever remedy.
+Red and chilli peppers contain an active component called capsaicin.
+When eaten, capsaicin opens the nasal passages, helping to reduce congestion.

-When to take: Add to your daily diet, on salads or cooked with your evening meal.
+What to take: Add red and chilli peppers to your daily diet, on salads or cooked with your evening meal.

 Naturally occurring pigments in plants, carotenoids act as powerful antioxidants to help reduce inflammation in your airways and improve your immune system.
 A good source of carotenoids can be found in foods such as carrots, apricots, pumpkin, sweet potato and spinach – natural remedies for hay fever can actually be pretty tasty!